vendia/blog/releases/2022-04-15-releasenotes.md

 We have cleaned up this workflow and now a Vendia user can invite anyone, even if that person has yet to register for Vendia.
 If the person has not registered, they will be walked through the registration process before they create their node in a Uni.
 This change makes it even easier to add new users to your Uni.

-## Do You Have Feature Requests?
-A great way to share your feedback is on our [Discourse forum](https://community.vendia.net/c/features-requests/2).
-Your feedback drives our Vendia Share roadmap.
-With your feedback, we can continue to act on your ideas as quickly as we did to create these awesome new Share features.